 Derek supports a number of charity initiatives.
 Before becoming an MP, he was a development manager at Mustard Seed, a charity helping vulnerable adults.
 More recently Derek has joined Penwith Rotary Club and become a trustee of the Sport Cornwall Foundation, a new foundation seeking to seize sporting opportunities and getting more people into sport.
 Derek is a key supporter of Brain Tumour Research and, as well as having been the Chair of the Brain Tumour APPG in Westminster, he organises and takes part in the annual Great Western Dog Walk, which for the past couple of years has raised funds for brain tumour charities.

 Derek grew up in West Cornwall and after leaving education, completed a Cornish Mason apprenticeship, enabling him to set up his own small construction business.
 He joined the voluntary sector, working as a development manager for the Mustard Seed charity.
 In 1997 he set up (and continues to run) Survivealive Youthworks, an outdoor adventure project for young people.
 Before becoming an MP, Derek served as Penwith District Councillor and on St Buryan Parish Council.
-At the 2010 general election, he contested St Ives, coming 1719 votes behind the Liberal Democrat incumbent, whom he subsequently defeated in 2015, successfully defending his seat again in 2017.
+At the 2010 general election, he contested St Ives, coming 1719 votes behind the Liberal Democrat incumbent, whom he subsequently defeated in 2015, successfully defending his seat again in 2017 and 2019.

 Derek lives in St Buryan with his wife Tamsin and their three young children.